UPDATED: November 15, 2016

-In a recent blog post for SiriusDecisions, Jim Ninivaggi wrote, “Unlike established corporate functions like accounting, finance and marketing, sales enablement is still evolving, and the term means different things to different companies.
+“Unlike established corporate functions like accounting, finance and marketing, sales enablement is still evolving, and the term means different things to different companies.”

-Of course, one of the challenges of nailing down a single definition is that sales enablement is such a huge topic that involves nearly every other business function.
-To help tell that story, I’ve dug up three unique explanations from the web and bolded the parts that I think are particularly interesting about each.
+Of course, this is still just one definition – and there are plenty of others out there, each with their own take of what makes sales enablement tick.
+To help tell the full story, I’ve dug up three unique explanations from the web and detailed what I think is particularly interesting about each.

 #1.
 “Getting the right information into the hands of the right sellers at the right time and place, and in the right format, to move a sales opportunity forward.” – IDC